Five Best Practices for Real Estate Postcards

 3. Personalizing Real Estate Postcards

 Try adding the neighborhood’s name, recent sales or new listings.
-Another trick is to include market trends, housing data, local testimonials, and other informative content that adds to your credibility.
+Another trick is to include market trends, housing data, local reviews, and other informative content that adds to your credibility.
 These tactics will set up your office as the local experts in the local area.

 This postcard for a Remax agent could generate a higher response rate by replacing “your area” with the neighboorhood’s name.